 21. Bottled water and a water bottle to be refilled.
 Metallic (alternatively Nalgene) bottles are ideal.

 22. Water-purifying tablets if you like to use water from streams along a trail.

 23. Cash in a local currency

-Machu Picchu Cheap Trek is designed for those trekkers, who prefer to get to budget travel such as the Salkantay Trek.
+Salkantay to Machu Picchu Cheap is designed for those trekkers, who prefer to get to budget travel such as the Salkantay Trek.
 This hike is one of the most famous and popular treks in Peru.

 This trail is different for the Salkantay Trek via Llactapata, On the hiking you will spend a night in Santa Terea (Hot spring), then Aguas Calientes. and you can do the ZIP Line.
 Visit our website Salkantay Cheap

 This tour involves the Lares Route and Machu Picchu.
 In the Lares trek you will see the high mountain scenery, alpine lakes, waterfalls and you will get the chance to meet the inhabitants who still preserve their customs.
 The tour continues by taking the train to Aguas Calientes and then visit the famous Inca fortress of Machu Picchu.
 Lares Trek to Machu Picchu 4 days